vizzuhq/ipyvizzu-story/docs/docs/environments/jupyter/voila.md

-# Jupyter Notebook
+# Voilà

-You can use ipyvizzu-story in Jupyter Notebook with the following restrictions:
+You can use ipyvizzu-story in Voilà with the following restrictions:

 - [x] Display the created Story (`play` method)
 - [x] Display the created Story (`_repr_html_` method)